 It is a truly wonderful tool for achieving a perfectly clean fish.
 It’s essential for storing your catch if it’s a few hours away from refrigeration.

 Fishing Essentials Gear 8 – Resealable Plastic Bags

 I’m not a fan of taking any more plastic to the water’s edge, there’s enough plastic in the water already.
 However, I make an exception here.

-Resealable plastic bags, large and sandwich size, are ideal for storing fish fillets, and other fish smelling things that may have to go in your fishing bag.
+Resealable plastic bags, large and sandwich size, are ideal for storing fish fillets, and other fish-smelling things that have to go in your fishing bag.

 They’re perfect for keeping things like electronics dry.
-Putting your car keys and mobile phone in a resealable bag offers a modicum of protection from the wet stuff.
+Putting your car keys and mobile phone in a resealable bag offers a level of protection from water.

 They are also great for keeping small parts of reels or rod tips that may break during a session.